Richard Glossip

-Richard Eugene Glossip (born February 9, 1963) is an American prisoner who was on death row for over two decades at Oklahoma State Penitentiary after being convicted of commissioning the 1997 murder of Barry Van Treese.
+Richard Eugene Glossip (born February 9, 1963) is an American former prisoner who was on death row for over two decades at Oklahoma State Penitentiary after being convicted of commissioning the 1997 murder of Barry Van Treese.
 The man who murdered Van Treese, Justin Sneed (age 19 when he committed the crime), had a "meth habit" and agreed to plead guilty in exchange for testifying against Glossip.
 Sneed received a life sentence without parole, avoiding the death penalty by his plea bargain.
 Glossip's case has attracted international attention due to the unusual nature of his conviction, namely that there was little or no corroborating evidence, with the first case against him described as "extremely weak" by the Oklahoma Court of Criminal Appeals.
-On February 25, 2025, the US Supreme Court set aside Glossip's conviction and ordered a new trial.
+On February 25, 2025, the US Supreme Court set aside Glossip's conviction in Glossip v.
+Oklahoma and ordered a new trial.
+On May 14, 2026, Oklahoma County District Judge Natalie Mai set Glossip's bond at $500,000.
+She ordered him to live with his wife, wear an electronic monitoring device, abide by a curfew from 10 pm to 7 am, and forbid him from traveling outside the state.

 Glossip is notable for his role as named plaintiff in the 2015 Supreme Court case Glossip v.
 Gross, which ruled that executions carried out by a three-drug protocol of midazolam, pancuronium bromide, and potassium chloride did not constitute cruel and unusual punishment under the Eighth Amendment to the United States Constitution.

 In September and October 2015, Glossip was granted three successive stays of execution due to questions about Oklahoma's lethal injection drugs after Oklahoma Department of Corrections officials used potassium acetate instead of potassium chloride to execute Charles Frederick Warner on January 15, 2015, contrary to protocol.
 Oklahoma Attorney General Scott Pruitt ordered a multicounty grand jury investigation of the execution drug mix-up.